ryley-o/pmp-example/examples/palette-enum/README.md

 The tokens will now enable token owners to edit their tokens and modify their token's palette to align with their taste.

-## Editing a token
+## Mint a token to test editing the palette

-Eventually, this will be done through the Art Blocks Frontend.
+Minting a token is no different than any other project.
+Simply configure a set price minter, and mint a token via the Creator Dashboard on testnet.

-Until then, you can edit a token's palette directly on etherscan:
+Activate the project on testnet by clicking the `Activate` button in the Creator Dashboard.

-1. Navigate to etherscan, pmp contract at `0x00000000a78e278b2d2e2935faebe19ee9f1ff14`
+## Edit the palette

-2. Click on the `Write Contract` button
+Editing a token's PostParams is easily accomplished via the Art Blocks Website.

-3. Connect your token owner wallet
+1. Navigate to the token in the Artist Staging Site (https://artist-staging.artblocks.io) - you may search for your project after your project is set to active
-4. Click on the `configureTokenParams` field
+2. Connect your wallet that has appropriate permissions to edit the token (e.g. the token owner)
-5. Enter the token's core contract address and token ID
+3. Click on the `Customize Artwork` button
-6. in pmpInputs, enter `[["Palette",1,"0x0000000000000000000000000000000000000000000000000000000000000000",false,""]]`, where `0x0000...0000` is either 0, 1, or 2, corresponding to the index of the palette in the `options` array in the PMP Configuration
+4. Edit the `Palette` field, and preview your new selection
-7. Click on the `Transact` button
+5. Click on the `Submit` button
-8. Return to the token in the generator to see the new palette (may take a few minutes to update)
+6. Return to the token generator to see the new palette (may take a bit to update, especially on testnet)